ballerina-platform/ballerina-distribution/examples/rabbitmq-producer/rabbitmq_producer.md

-# RabbitMQ client - Produce a message
+# RabbitMQ client - Produce message

 In this example, the producer is sending a single message to the pre-declared queue, MyQueue.
 See `RabbitMQ client - Declare a queue` sample for more details on declaring the queue.